jawetzel/Raspbery-Pi3-ModelB-Tools/README.md

 # Raspbery-Pi3-ModelB-Tools
-Tools for raspberry pi 3 model b
+Tamplate project with some tools for the Raspberry pi 3 model b alredy setup.

 # Capabilities